servalproject/batphone/PRIVACY.md

 Changes
 -------

-This Privacy Policy may be updated from time to time for any reason.
-The Serval Project will notify you of any changes to the Privacy Policy by updating the [online Serval Mesh Privacy Policy][].
+The Serval Project may update this Privacy Policy from time to time for any reason.
+The Serval Project will notify you of any changes to this Privacy Policy by updating the [online Serval Mesh Privacy Policy][].
 You are advised to consult the online Privacy Policy regularly for any changes.

 Your Consent
 ------------

-By using Serval Mesh, you are consenting to the Serval Project processing your User Provided Information as set forth in this Privacy Policy now and as amended in future.
+By using Serval Mesh, consent to the Serval Project processing your Provided Information as set forth in this Privacy Policy now and as amended in future.

 [Serval Project]: http://www.servalproject.org/